shikijs/shiki/docs/packages/twoslash.md

 ## Integrations

-While you can set up Twoslash with Shikiji on your own with the instructions above, you can also find high-level integrations with frameworks and tools here:
+While you can set up Twoslash with Shiki on your own with the instructions above, you can also find high-level integrations with frameworks and tools here:

 - [VitePress](/packages/vitepress#twoslash) - A plugin to enable Twoslash support in VitePress.
 - [Vocs](https://vocs.dev/docs/guides/twoslash) - Vocs has TwoSlash support built-in.